fallen-icarus/cardano-swaps/GettingStarted.md

   --tx-file tx.signed
 ```

-This part should be repeated for every utxo a swap address:
+This part should be repeated for every utxo at the swap address:
 ``` Bash
   --tx-in <other_utxo_at_swap_address> \
   --spending-tx-in-reference <utxo_with_swap_reference_script> \